 You’ve built the benchwork, laid the trackwork, did all the wiring and connected your DCC to your locomotives so they can move at any rate of speed or in any direction and now one of the final steps is left, building model railroad scenery.

 The first step to remember is the theme and era you’ve chosen for your model train layout.
 Also, keep in mind the type of model railway, is it a prototype or a scratch built model railroad?
-This will determine whether you’ve got a choice in the scenery such as a scratchbuild or if it’s a replica build that does not allow for creativity but elaborate details to maintain the super realistic look of the real thing.
+This will determine whether you’ve got a choice in choosing the type of scenery such as with a scratch-build.
+If it’s a prototype replica, the build doesn’t not allow for too much creativity but still requires elaborate details to maintain the super realistic look of the real thing.

 Tools for Building Model Railroad Scenery